polzin-3/phd-scripts/.ipynb_checkpoints/README-checkpoint.md

 The input template is equally important in the success of the method.
 It should have as high signal-to-noise as possible, and be representative of the true pulse shape of the pulsar.
 A generally good method, if you have the available data, is to sum observed data over a long duration (out-of-eclipse and dedispersed) to give a relatively high S/N 2D template (freq chan, pulse phase) that can be further improved by applying a smoothing algorithm (e.g. Savitzky-Golay filter) to reduce noise.
 If you are using a full de-dispersed template, then it must be accurately phase-aligned with the data that you are trying to measure.
 For an eclipsing pulsar this can be achieved by cross-correlating the template with the de-dispersed, out-of-eclipse part of the observed data (see template_2d from normalise_data.py).

+As the templates and data retain 2-dimensions (freq chan and pulse phase) in the fits, then they must both be correctly normalised prior to input.
+This means that the off-pulse baseline should be removed, and the pulse amplitudes scaled by a consistent method across all frequency channels.
+Some methods to do this are contained in the functions of normalise_data.py.

 The output data: chi-square array (best-fit chi-square for each sub-integration, DM & tau), amplitude array (template scale factor for best-fit of each sub-int, DM & tau) and amplitude error array (corresponding scale factor fit errors, not accounting for uncertainty in DM & tau), are saved to disk (as .txt) upon completion.
 When reading these into python you will first need to reshape the arrays into ((# of sub-ints, # of DMs, # of tau)).
-An automatic plot of the ...
+Automatic contour plots of the DM and tau vs sub-integration (contours of 1,2 and 3 sigma) can be made with the params_vs_time() function from chi_sq_plotter.py.

 ## normalise_data.py
 ---